What is an ISA?

 But the rules have now changed: if money is taken out of a Flexible ISA, it can be put back in the same financial year without you losing any of your tax-free allowance.

 This is especially useful for people who might want to access their cash savings from time to time.

 Innovative Finance ISA

 The government has recognised the growing popularity of alternative savings and investments, such as peer-to-peer loans and crowdfunding services, by creating a new ISA category.

 This means that returns on such deals will be free of income and capital gains tax.
 The annual limit is the same as the basic ISA – £20,000 from April 2019.

 Peer-to-peer lending involves lending money directly to other individuals: returns are better than on bank deposit accounts, but there is a risk you could lose money if borrowers default or miss repayments.

 Crowdfunded investments tend to involve taking stakes in small, new companies and can be particularly risky, even when compared with stock-market investing.

 The Lifetime ISA launched in April 2017 and is aimed at the under-40s.
-It will allow up to £4,000 a year to be saved, with the government adding a 25% bonus.
+It allows up to £4,000 a year to be saved, with the government adding a 25% bonus.